If anyone was under the impression that Ted Danson was the perfect husband, let him disabuse you of that notion.

 So it would seem as though he wouldn't have a ton of work to do on himself when the pandemic hit and he and Steenburgen spent months primarily at home.
 But he found stuff to tweak all the same.

-Discussing what how it felt to slow down, take care of himself and really listen to his wife instead of interrupting to speed to the next thing, he told Conan O'Brien in April, "In my little bubble, Mary and I are eating really well and exercising.
+Discussing what how it felt to slow down, take care of himself and really listen to his wife instead of interrupting to speed to the next thing, he told Conan O'Brien, "In my little bubble, Mary and I are eating really well and exercising.
 And just taking that moment to be together in a real way, and deeper than, I think—sorry, I'm rambling."

 But he meant to say "deeper than ever before."
 Because, for him, there is no limit to how much a guy can keep falling in love with Mary Steenburgen.